acmeighan/acmeighan.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-Who.
-A PhD student studying under Dr. Or Dantsker at Indiana University.
+Who. :memo: A PhD student studying under Dr. Or Dantsker.

-What.
+What. :mag_right: Focus on cooperative multi-agent autonomous systems.

-Why.
+Why. :mountain: Optimal solutions to complex problems require teamwork.

 <!--
 #Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.